 Burundi Google Maps is a site/tool that offers a wide range of map views (topographic, satellite, street view) and navigation options, with little effort on your part, yet efficiently.
 If you need to plan a trip to a new place like Burundi, Google maps are available on desktop, mobile, or tablet.
 This Google maps and information page is dedicated to Burundi, Africa (54 countries), showing its location, country facts, details about its capital city Gitega (political capital), Bujumbura (commercial capital), bordering countries like the Democratic Republic of the Congo, Rwanda, Tanzania, and plenty of other information which may be interesting when you visit this African state.

-Quick links: Google maps Burundi, Gitega (political capital), Bujumbura (commercial capital) Google maps, Driving Directions Burundi, Printable Road Map.
+Quick links: Google Maps Burundi, Gitega (political capital), Bujumbura (commercial capital) Google maps, Driving Directions Burundi, Printable Road Map.

 About Burundi in a nutshell